Everybody Eats PDX: History

 Owners Johnny Huff Jr. and Marcell Goss started Everybody Eats as a catering service in 2016.
 In May 2020, during the COVID-19 pandemic, the business moved into a brick and mortar in southeast Portland, operating via catering, counter service and takeout.
 The menu included cheesesteaks, macaroni and cheese, and po'boys.

 The restaurant relocated to the Pearl District in May 2021, offering brunch, lunch, dinner, and a full bar.
 In September 2021, three people were injured after a gunfight broke out amongst a group of diners.
-The restaurant was vandalized in May 2022.
+The restaurant was vandalized in May 2022, as part of a five-day crime spree targeting Black-owned restaurants as well as mosques and synagogues; the man who broke a window at the restaurant was sentenced to five years in prison for the incidents in 2025.

 The restaurant's owners supported community organizations including Black Lives Matter and Don't Shoot PDX.
 Everybody Eats PDX closed in 2022.

 Reception

-Kara Stokes and Maya MacEvoy included Everybody Eats PDX in Eater Portland's 2022 overview of "Where to Eat and Drink in Portland’s Pearl District".
-The website's Ron Scott and Nathan Williams included the restaurant in a 2022 list of "13 Spots for Serious Soul Food in Portland and Beyond".
+Kara Stokes and Maya MacEvoy included Everybody Eats PDX in Eater Portland's 2022 overview of recommended restaurants in the Pearl District.
+The website's Ron Scott and Nathan Williams included the restaurant in a 2022 list of thirteen "spots for serious soul food" in the Portland metropolitan area.